Ask Us: What's the progress of vaccinations in congregate living facilities? - Salisbury Post

 As people waited in drive-thru lines or scheduled sit-down COVID-19 vaccinations, residents of nursing homes and assisted living facilities participated in a different process.

 In North Carolina, teams of workers from CVS and Walgreens are visiting nursing homes and assisted living facilities as part of a federal program to vaccinate people.
-Statistics updated Friday showed 98,439 first doses administered (59%) of the 165,900 in North Carolina for the long-term care program.
+Statistics updated Friday show 98,439 first doses administered of the 165,900 in North Carolina for the long-term care program (59%).
 Just 14% of second doses have been administered.

 Both numbers are worse than the state at large.
 North Carolina has administered 942,100 (96%) of the first doses and 477,975 (49%) of the second doses it has received.